robinvdvleuten/php-person-name/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Detailed release notes for a given version can be found on [our releases page](https://github.com/webstronauts/php-person-name/releases).

 ## Credits